cliosight/Docs/README.md

 ## JSON body of a Report <a name="reportjson"></a>

-The JSON tags of a report is given below.
+The JSON tags of a report are given below.
 ```css
 {
     "datasource_id": "",